maendeleolab/maendeleolab/README.md

 - 💬 Ask us about ...
 	- Any assistance with AWS Networking
 	- Hybrid Networking
-	- Or any automation project you may have
+	- Or any project you may have

 - 📫 How to reach us: ...